April 23, 2020

-- We are fully capable of operating in a 100% remote way; both local and remote staff are accustomed to working remotely on a regular basis – remote infrastructure, workflows, and culture are already in place before we transitioned to a 100% remote operation.
+- We continue to operate remotely; both local and remote staff are accustomed to working remotely on a regular basis – remote infrastructure, workflows, and culture were already in place before we transitioned to a 100% remote operation.

 - All of our systems, applications, and processes are either web-based or fully accessible by us through secure Remote Desktop and VPN; our communications systems are also web-based and we use a variety of tools to prevent interruption.
 All systems have been running smoothly.

 - All of our client work is managed by teams, so if we do have folks go out sick, we have cross-trained teammates.
 Fortunately, our staff is currently healthy and we have not needed to shift any work within teams.

-- Our core production supplier base of approximately 30 is dispersed throughout the country, so we can shift work if needed; we define core as tried and true, very loyal partners who will not walk away from us in a crisis.
-And very importantly, both printers and mail shops have been deemed “essential” businesses in the national supply chain, and therefore are remaining open even in states that have issued shelter in place or other restrictive directives.
+- Our core production supplier base of approximately 30 is dispersed throughout the country, so we can shift work if needed.
+We define core as tried and true, very loyal partners who will not walk away from us in a crisis.
+Thus far we have not had to shift any work from our existing suppliers.

-- Our larger production supplier group of about 100 is also spread nationwide (but often more expensive or specialized) and continues to operate, in some cases with reduced workforces.
+- Our larger production supplier group of about 100 is spread nationwide (but often more expensive or specialized) and continues to operate, in some cases with reduced workforces.

 - All data processing, merge-purge, and list fulfillment systems are accessible by our teams through secure Remote Desktop or VPN connections from anywhere, and all work proceeds on schedule.

-- Because we manage postal logistics in-house and use multiple commingle and drop ship partners, we will be able to shift the mail as needed.
+- Because we manage postal logistics in-house and use multiple commingle and drop ship partners, we are able to shift the mail as needed.
 The MailSmart Logistics team meets regularly to provide updates on all aspects of operations, clients, partners, and the postal system.
 All operations are running smoothly.

 We are happy to answer any specific questions you may have about our services and business continuity plan.
 You may reach out directly to Chip Heartfield, Chief Operating Officer, at email@example.com.

 We will keep you updated on any changes or new developments as we navigate this evolving situation together.
 Take care and thank you for your partnership.